fmi-faim/ipa-project-template/docs/source/ipa_structure.md

 : An example run with instructions on how to run the defaults `ipa` steps.

 ## docs
-This contains all the files which are used by [sphinx](https://www.sphinx-doc.org/en/master/tutorial/index.html) to create a documentation website.
+This directory contains all the files used by [sphinx](https://www.sphinx-doc.org/en/master/tutorial/index.html) to create a documentation website.
 This documentation website can be hosted on GitHub and serve as entry point to your IPA project.